Daeels/AOAI-Dell-Envision-the-Future-by-KAAS-Club/README.md

 ### 🔍 AI Model

 We have developed an AI model that powers AOAI.
-You can find the code for this model in our dedicated repository.
+You can find the code for this model in our dedicated repository .

 🔗 [AI Model Repository](https://github.com/Daeels/AOAI-Dell-Envision-the-Future-by-KAAS-Club/tree/main/AOAI-Model)